vitaliihonta/landing/mdoc/input/workflows-activities.md

 The `pull` workflow method will trigger the data fetching process and will (eventually) store the data.

 This *Workflow Interface* is then used by the Client-side applications to schedule *Workflow Execution*.
-*Worker* must implement the interface to run scheduled *Workflow Executions*.
+The *Worker* must implement the interface to run scheduled *Workflow Executions*.

 ### Workflow implementation
 Implementing the workflow logic is as simple as implementing a plain Scala trait: